aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/mobi-to-xml/_index.md

----title: Convert MOBI to XML via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert MOBI to XML.
+---title: Convert Word to XML, MOBI to XML FREE Converter or Ruby SDKdescription: Free Conversion of MOBI to XML by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---